homerjam/angular-scroll-magic/README.md

 1. Install via npm `npm i -S angular-scroll-magic`

-2. Include the necessary files and dependencies (`ScrollMagic`, `GSAP`) on your page or in your build process
+2. Include the necessary files and dependencies (`ScrollWizardry`, `GSAP`) on your page or in your build process

 2. Add `hj.scrollMagic` to app's module dependencies